 The timing of our billing does not always match the timing of our revenue recognition.
 We record deferred revenue when we are entitled to bill a customer in advance of when we are permitted to recognize revenue.
-Deferred revenue may arise in construction and other power generation system contracts, where billings may occur in advance of performance or in accordance with specific milestones.
+Deferred revenue may arise in construction and other power generation systems and electrolyzer contracts, where billings may occur in advance of performance or in accordance with specific milestones.
 Deferred revenue may also occur in long-term maintenance contracts, where billings are often based on usage of the underlying equipment, which generally follows a predictable pattern that often will result in the accumulation of collections in advance of our performance of the related maintenance services.
 Finally, deferred revenue exists in our extended coverage contracts, where the cash is collected prior to the commencement of the coverage period.
-Deferred revenue is included in our Consolidated Balance Sheets as a component of current liabilities for the amount expected to be recognized as revenue when control of the underlying product, project or service passes to the customer under the related contract.
+Deferred revenue is included in our Consolidated Balance Sheets as a component of current liabilities for the amount expected to be recognized as revenue in a period of less than one year and long-term liabilities for the amount expected to be recognized as revenue when control of the underlying product, project or service passes to the customer under the related contract.